 Specifically, you should look for call tracking tools that, at a minimum offer these features:

-6. Email notifications: Buyer not answering the phone?
-Set up an e-mail notification informing them that a lead calling them.
+Buyer not answering the phone?
+Here’s how to set up an e-mail notification informing them that a lead calling them.

-7. Triggers & automations: Automatically tag calls based on criteria and send calls as conversions to your ad accounts with triggers and automations
+Automatically tag calls based on criteria and send calls as conversions to your ad accounts with workflows and automations.

-How to nail your Pay-Per-Call campaigns and start generating quality leads for your clients
+How to nail your pay-per-call marketing campaigns and start generating quality leads for your clients

 We will talk now about some of the best pay-per-call marketing practices you can implement, to improve your business, attract more clients, and generate more revenue for them.